exercism/julia/exercises/grains/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

-## Source

-JavaRanch Cattle Drive, exercise 6 [http://www.javaranch.com/grains.jsp](http://www.javaranch.com/grains.jsp)

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.